fabiuslongo/pycaspar/README.md

 hotwords (after the agent is awakened):
 * _listen_: the agent will wait (until timeout) for utterances in natural language to be converted in definite clauses and asserted in the Clauses Knowledge Base.
-* _resson_: the agent will wait (until timeout) for one utterance in natural language to be converted in a single positive literal for querying the Clauses Knowledge Base.
+* _reason_: the agent will wait (until timeout) for one utterance in natural language to be converted in a single positive literal for querying the Clauses Knowledge Base.

 Next the Clauses Knowledge base will be fed by the following utterances: